 Side setback (ground level) - The proposed garage is sited with a zero lot line (180mm setback) from the northern boundary, requiring a variation to the 900mm side setback control.
-The zero lot line wall extends for 6.59m and relates to the garage only and does not contain any openings ensuring compliance with the BCA.
+The zero lot line wall extends for 6.48m and relates to the garage only and does not contain any openings ensuring compliance with the BCA.

 In this instance there is no apparent impact by way of overlooking, overshadowing or visual bulk resulting from the proposed setback.
-If deemed necessary an easement over the adjacent property can be provided to ensure appropriate ongoing maintenance can be undertaken.
+An easement over the adjacent property has been provided as part of the subdivision to ensure appropriate ongoing maintenance can be undertaken.

-As the adjoining site is currently provided with a large setback to this area it is considered reasonable for any future development on this neighbouring allotment to be designed around the provision of a zero lot line.
+As the adjoining site is currently vacant and zero lot line for garages are common in this area it is considered reasonable for any future development on this neighbouring allotment to be designed around the provision of a zero lot line.
 The limited length of the wall and its location to the front of the site ensures limited potential for a detrimental impact.
 As the proposed zero lot line to the garage is not anticipated to result in any impact beyond that of a compliant 900mm setback, the requested 720mm variation is considered reasonable in this instance.